 Ms. Dubin earned her bachelor’s degree from Columbia, where her broadcast/blogging tendencies about classical string music first appeared in her weekly radio show “Strings Attached,” on WKCR-FM.
 More recently she earned her doctoral degree from Indiana University, where she where was awarded the Eva Janzer scholarship to study with Janos Starker and two Graduate School grants to fund doctoral research conducted in France.
-This research has led to several projects, including numerous premiere performances, an article published by Women in French, lectures at NYU, ASU Tempe, University of Connecticut in Storrs, and several other universities, a volume of Franchomme’s compositions compiled and introduced by Ms. Dubin to be published by Dover in 2016, an upcoming publication of cello quartet transcriptions, this fabulous blog, and The Franchomme Project: an album of world premiere recordings released in autumn 2015.
+This research has led to several projects, including numerous premiere performances, an article published by Women in French, lectures at NYU, ASU Tempe, University of Connecticut in Storrs, and several other universities, a volume of Franchomme’s compositions compiled and introduced by Ms. Dubin published by Dover in May 2017, an upcoming publication of cello quartet transcriptions, this fabulous blog, and The Franchomme Project: an album of world premiere recordings released in autumn 2015.
 The album was chosen by San Francisco’s KDFC‐FM as “CD of the Week,” and Strings Magazine called it a “rare musical treat” that “unfolds with radiant energy.”

 In her spare time, she likes to discover funny things and good vegan recipes with her husband, and hike to places where animals, trees and water make all the music. www.louise-dubin.com